innovationinsoftware/policy-dev/labs/hcp-tf-setup/index.md

 Workspaces in HCP Terraform are used to organize and manage collections of infrastructure resources.
 Each workspace contains its own state, variables, and configuration, allowing you to separate environments, projects, or components for better collaboration and control.
 Creating a workspace using the CLI-driven workflow ensures your local configuration is linked to a remote workspace for centralized state management and team access.

-Create a workspace using the format "policy-dev-{your-initials}"
+The configuration below creates the workspace using the format "policy-dev-{your-initials}"

 ---